VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

       :ref:`docs <Historian-Framework>`
     * Listener - This example agent can be useful for debugging drivers or other agents publishing to the bus.
       :ref:`docs <Listener-Agent>`
-    * Master Driver - The :ref:`Master-Driver` is responsible for managing device communication on a platform instance.
+    * Platform Driver - The :ref:`Master-Driver` is responsible for managing device communication on a platform instance.
     * weather agents - weather agents can be used to collect weather data from sources like :ref:`Weather.gov <Weather-Dot-Gov>`